jm1021/churchofjesuschrist/_posts/2023-09-02-corintians-paul.md

 [This Week](https://www.churchofjesuschrist.org/study/manual/come-follow-me-for-individuals-and-families-new-testament-2023/36?lang=eng)
 [Last Week](https://www.churchofjesuschrist.org/study/manual/come-follow-me-for-individuals-and-families-new-testament-2023/35?lang=eng)

-## Stuggling to maintain unity
+## Stuggling to maintain unity (Today and in Greece)
 Is there some way Sunday School could do better at building community?
 I am thinking both in and outside of Sunday School class.

 Community/Bond.
 A week ago, My wife and I went to a Duran Duran concert.
 We saw Peter Bybee and Tex, Julie Prows.
 This week my wife saw Tauna Lang at Costco.
 In both these scenarios we had a "bond, connection, or community".
-But, they events were by chance.
 Think of the Mathematical possibility that we would even bump into a member.

 ### Separated by Accomplishment
 About 40 million Americans have left "the church" in the last 25 years.
 This is referring to Christian Churches.
 Often it comes do to lack of bond or community.